 As we celebrate Veterans Day on November 11, our nation will honor our military veterans for their brave service to our country.
 At Farm Bureau Financial Services, we celebrate veterans from all branches of military service, and we also celebrate all the ways they add to our workforce.
 Military veterans achieve so much during their service, but their contributions don’t end with their time in uniform.
 We recognize their accomplishments, applaud their skills, and actively recruit them for our teams.

 As any hiring manager will tell you, skills specific to the position can be taught.
 What often can’t be taught are the soft skills critical to success.
-Skills like communication, people management, attention to detail, integrity, problem solving, and dependability are some of the most sought-after skills – and skills that veterans demonstrate time and time again in civilian roles.
+Skills like communication, people management, integrity, problem solving, and dependability are some of the most sought-after skills – and skills that veterans demonstrate time and time again in civilian roles.

-“Learning to work with a team in the Air Guard, in a culture of not caring about self-glory, was probably the biggest way my military service translated to corporate America,” said Juliana, a Farm Bureau employee for five years.
+“Learning to work with a team in the Air Guard, in a culture of not caring about self-glory, was probably the biggest way my military service translated to corporate America,” said Juliana, a Farm Bureau employee for six years.
 “Farm Bureau has similar core values to the military, so I feel at home here.”

 Our Commitment to Veterans